mtreinik/rubric/README.md

 ## TODO

-- menu item for new rubric
-- remind user that opening throws away changes
+- alert user that new rubric or open rubric discards any changes
 - create example rubrics
 - after adding move focus to added field
 - add documentation